pedrohsmaia/datablood/supabase/README.md

 ## Setting up Supabase

-To go through the supabase setup, CD to the root of the directory and run `yarn setup`.
+To go through the Supabase setup, CD to the root of the directory and run `yarn setup`.

 Here are some guides from the official Supabase documentation: